AT&T has two networks in Sacramento:

 AT&T Fiber Internet deal availability in Sacramento

-South Sacramento has the strongest street-level coverage for fiber speeds, although the buildout has been patchy throughout the area since it’s largely based on the economics of extending existing fiber lines.
+South-Central Sacramento has the strongest street-level coverage for fiber speeds, although the buildout has been patchy throughout the area since it’s largely based on the economics of extending existing fiber lines.
 It’s conducted on a neighborhood-by-neighborhood basis.

 You can check here if your address has access to AT&T fiber service yet.